My Favourite TV Programmes

 this has greatly diminished my interest in it.

-It looks like series 10 will be the last if the internet can be believed, I've started watching this one and once again it mostly comprises the same drivers yet again with one new one.
+I've started watching series 10 and once again it mostly comprises the same drivers yet again with one new one.
 The early series' were simply more enjoyable than these later ones.
-It'll be a sad end for a once-great series.

 (in order of preference, top being the highest)

 |Game of Thrones (Series 3 & 4)||Tyrian has got to be one of the greatest fictional characters ever and the perfect casting of the role is unparalleled.
 Series 3 had an amazing episode 9 that caught me by surprise.
 Brilliant.|

 |Brooklyn Nine Nine (Series 2)||What surprises me most about this rewarding series is that the viewing figures don't appear impressive, yet this is a greatly entertaining series.|

 |Doctor Who (Season 9)||A much better series than the previous one.|